Discovering Conservation Laws using Optimal Transport and Manifold Learning: Numerical Experiments

 corresponding to the two modes of the coupled oscillator system.
 Therefore, we expect to see two distinct phases in our extracted embedding: one with a single conserved quantity $E$ at high energy and another with two approximately conserved quantities $E_\pm$ at low energy, which approximately sum to $E \approx E_+ + E_-$.

-At first glance, it appears as though our method has only identified a single relevant component corresponding to the conserved total energy $E$ (Figs.\ \ref{fig:double}c, \ref{fig:double}e) with rank correlation $\rho = 0.996$.
-However, if we restrict ourselves to low energy trajectories with first embedding component $v_1 < -1$, we find that there is a region of the shape space which is two-dimensional, corresponding to the two independently conserved energies $E_\pm$ of the low energy non-chaotic phase where the double pendulum behaves like a coupled oscillator system with two distinct modes.
-For the low energy trajectories, a linear fit of the now two relevant components with $E_+$ ($E_-$) has rank correlation $\rho = 0.836$ ($\rho=0.937$).
-If we restrict ourselves to even lower energy trajectories with $v_1 < -2$, a similar linear fit for $E_+$ ($E_-$) has rank correlation $\rho = 0.934$ ($\rho = 0.989$).
+At first glance, it appears as though our method has only identified a single relevant component corresponding to the conserved total energy $E$ (Figs.~\ref{fig:double}c,e) with rank correlation $\rho = 0.996$.
+However, if we restrict ourselves to low energy trajectories with first embedding component $v_1 < -1$, we find that there is a region of the shape space that is two-dimensional, corresponding to the two independently conserved energies $E_\pm$ of the low energy non-chaotic phase where the double pendulum behaves like a coupled oscillator system with two distinct modes.
+For the low energy trajectories, a linear fit of the now two relevant components with $E_+$ ($E_-$) has rank correlation $\rho = 0.919$ ($\rho=0.937$).
+If we restrict ourselves to even lower energy trajectories with $v_1 < -2$, a similar linear fit for $E_+$ ($E_-$) has rank correlation $\rho = 0.990$ ($\rho = 0.989$).

 This analysis of the double pendulum shows that our method can still provide significant insight into complex dynamical systems with multiple phases involving varying numbers of conserved quantities.
 This manifests itself as manifolds of different dimensions in shape space that are stitched together at phase transitions, presenting a significant challenge for most manifold learning methods.
-In this example, this difficulty is reflected in the performance of the heuristic score, which is designed to identify relevant embedding components for a single manifold.
+In this example, this difficulty is reflected in the performance of the heuristic score (Fig.~\ref{fig:double}c,d), which has trouble telling whether the embedding is one or two dimensional precisely because it is a combination of both a one and two dimensional manifold.
+The embedding, on the other hand, remains very informative despite the sudden change in dimensionality and allows us to identify interesting features of the system, such as nonlinear periodic orbits (see Appendix \ref{apx:doublependulumorbit}).
+The effectiveness of diffusion maps when handling these complex situations has been previously observed in parameter reduction applications \cite{HOLIDAY2019419} and is worth studying in more detail in the future.